 - Output → $4,214

-Alternatively, we can check for the number of occurrences of a value between two dates with the help of the COUNTIF and EOMONTH functions.
+We can check for the number of occurrences of a value between two dates by means of the COUNTIF and EOMONTH functions.

 =COUNTIF(B5:B12,">"&B15)-COUNTIF(B5:B12,">"&EOMONTH(B15,0))

 - COUNTIF(B5:B12,”>”&B15) → counts the number of cells within a range that meet the given condition.
-Here, the B5:B12 cells represent the range argument that refers to the Date column, while the “>”&B15 indicate the criteria argument that returns the count of the matched value.
+Here, B5:B12 represents the range argument that refers to the Date column, while “>”&B15 indicates the criteria argument that returns the count of the matched value.

 - Output → 6